ibm-cloud-docs/vmware-service/vmaas/veeam-adding-deleting.md

 1. In the VMware Solutions console, click **Resources > {{site.data.keyword.vmware-service_short}}** from the left navigation pane.
 2. In the **{{site.data.keyword.vmware-service_short}}** table, click the **Cloud director sites** tab, then click an instance name.
 3. Click the **Add-on services** tab.
-4. Click the vertical overflow menu in the Veeam Backup and Replication panel and click **Delete service**.
+4. Click the vertical overflow menu in the Veeam Backup and Replication panel and click **Delete**.
 5. In the **Delete add-on service** window, review the considerations, and enter **Veeam Backup and Replication** to confirm that you want to delete all Veeam backup services from your instance.
 Click **Delete**.

 ## Related links